LimePoint/opschain-docs/docs/development_environment.md

+---
+sidebar_position: 5
+---

-# Docker development environment
+# Development environment

-The OpsChain Docker development environment enables you to list and run individual actions in a manner similar to a running change.
+The OpsChain Docker-based development environment enables you to list and run individual actions in a manner similar to a running change.
 After following this guide you should know how to:

 - create a `step_context.json` file to provide environment variables and properties for your action(s)
 - enter the interactive OpsChain development environment to: